kirankdeveloper/ROR-Bird-Library-Project/README.md

 ### Web Services : Run in Postman OR Web Client

-GET /birds - To get list of all birds.
+- GET /birds - To get list of all birds.
-POST /birds - Add a new bird.
+- POST /birds - Add a new bird.
-GET /birds/{id} - To get details of perticuler Bird DELETE /birds/{id} - To delete a bird by bird id.
+- GET /birds/{id} - To get details of perticuler Bird.
+- DELETE /birds/{id} - To delete a bird by bird id.